Last updated: February 18, 2025

 Durability

-Any time we buy a piece of fishing gear whether it be a new reel for ice fishing or a fishing backpack, we want to make sure it’s going to last us as long as possible and hold up no matter what we do.
+Any time we buy a piece of fishing gear whether it be a new reel for ice fishing or a fishing backpack, we want to make sure itโs going to last us as long as possible and hold up no matter what we do.

 Flotation

-The flotation assistance feature in a lot of these products is a great thing to have and you won’t know that until it’s too late.
+The flotation assistance featured in a lot of these products is a great thing to have and you wonโt know that until itโs too late.
+You hear stories all the time of adults and children falling through ice, so when it happens, you need to be prepared.

-One of the most dangerous parts of falling through the ice is getting trapped underneath it especially if the water is moving.
+One of the most dangerous parts of falling through the ice is getting trapped underneath it, especially if the water is moving.
 Having a buoyancy device built into your bibs will ensure this never happens to you.

 Fit

-While we’re not exactly worried about how we look when we’re ice fishing, we still want something that fits comfortably and doesn’t get in the way.
+While weโre not exactly worried about how we look when weโre ice fishing, we still want something that fits comfortably and doesnโt get in the way.

 Choosing the right size ice fishing bib is difficult because they all fit differently, the sizes rarely match up, and many of the sizing charts are impossible to follow.

-All in all, there’s no right or wrong way to shop, you just have to get lucky and if they’re a little too big that’s okay.
-Always go up by one size because you can modify them down but you can’t make them any bigger.
+All in all, thereโs no right or wrong way to shop, you just have to get lucky and if theyโre a little too big thatโs okay.
+Always go up by one size because you can modify them down but you canโt make them any bigger.

 Final Thoughts